rust-lang/rust-by-example/src/testing/doc_testing.md

 /// # }
 /// # fn main() { // starting main that'll unwrap()
 /// #    try_main().unwrap(); // calling try_main and unwrapping
-/// #                         // so that test'll panic in case of error
+/// #                         // so that test will panic in case of error
 /// # }
 pub fn try_div(a: i32, b: i32) -> Result<i32, String> {
     if b == 0 {